-Join us for this ultimate celebration of autumn!
-Harvest Festival is a regional favorite.
+Join the ultimate celebration of autumn!
+Harvest Festival is a regional favorite, bringing together a wide range of performers, artisans, and exhibitors.
 Enjoy great food, music, animals, and activities your family will love.

 - Watch a parade of champion animals from the museum's annual Junior Livestock Show.

-- Help with harvesting potatoes, beans, corn, and hops.
+- Help with harvesting potatoes and hand-scything hay.

 - Savor an abundance of delicious foods from the season's harvest.